AstroLabs Logo

 Registration & Licensing

-A branch office requires licensing via the Ministry of Investment (MISA) and registration with the Ministry of Commerce (MoC).
-Unlike LLCs, a branch does not have to provide an articles of association (AoA) but is required to have a commercial registration (CR).
-Parent company documents must be attested and translated into Arabic to complete the business setup process in Saudi Arabia.
+A branch office requires MISA licensing and registration with the Ministry of Commerce (MoC).
+Unlike LLCs, a branch does not have to provide articles of association (AoA) but is required to have a commercial registration (CR).
+Parent company documents must be attested and translated into Arabic.

 Taxation & Compliance

 Profits attributed to non‑Saudi shareholders are taxed at a flat rate; the parent company bears responsibility for compliance, reporting, and tax filings.
-If the parent’s home jurisdiction has a double tax treaty with Saudi Arabia, potential benefits may include lower corporate tax obligations and reduced withholding taxes.
+If the parent’s home jurisdiction has a double tax treaty with Saudi, potential benefits may include lower corporate tax obligations and reduced withholding taxes.

 Procedure for Establishing a Branch Office in Saudi Arabia